BaiyangZhang/oldBlog/_posts/2023-09-12-Note-of-Nonlinear-quantization.md

 &= \frac{J^{2}}{\alpha ^2} +\boxed { \epsilon \frac{73 K J^{4} }{4 \alpha ^5}}.
 \end{align}
 $$
 The boxed term is the correction resulting from the cubic terms.
+As for how useful this linearized expression is, I don not know, for in theory we already have a analytical expression, which we could use to fit $\eta$ according to various data.